nicholaishaw/sql-challenge/README.md

 * Retrieve each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 * Retrieve the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-Syntax for the SQL queries are located in the data-analysis folder.
+Syntax for the SQL queries are located in the 'data-analysis' folder in the main branch of this repository.
 Outputs of these queries are contained in CSV files in the 'data-analysis-output' folder in the 'data-analysis' folder.

 ![image](https://github.com/nicholaishaw/sql-challenge/assets/135463220/b551fb7b-310a-4364-aef1-17f47bd0fd86)